 - To combat the PF of weapons of mass destruction, authorities should put in place structures for cooperation and coordination.

-- When the ML NRA and TF NRA complete their investigations, the authorities should disclose their results with all private sectors subject to AML/CFT duties.
+- When the ML NRA and TF NRA complete their investigations, the authorities should disclose their results to all private sectors subject to AML/CFT duties.

 On 1 September 2021, Cabinet was briefed on the assessment's findings and shortcomings and acknowledged the findings and flaws brought to the notice of the South African government.
 Accordingly, the administration is completely committed to adopting the report's recommendations and enhancing the whole system for investigating financial crimes, including the fight against corruption.